2024

 2024-0484 9 Sep 2024 West Yorkshire (East)

-Waterloo Manor Hospital In Mind Healthcare Group Ltd
+In Mind Healthcare Group Ltd Waterloo Manor Hospital

-Concerns summary Systemic failures in medication review led to a patient receiving double the maximum dose for six months.
+Concerns summary (AI summary) Systemic failures in medication review led to a patient receiving double the maximum dose for six months.
 Additionally, inadequate security and search procedures in a mental health hospital allowed illicit drugs to be present.

 Emilia Allsopp